JuliaLang/julia/stdlib/Logging/docs/src/index.md

 ```

 All of the logging macros `@debug`, `@info`, `@warn` and `@error` share common
-features which are described in detail in the documentation for the more
+features that are described in detail in the documentation for the more
 general macro [`@logmsg`](@ref).

 ## Log event structure